percona/postgresql-docs/docs/pg-tde.md

 Note that you cannot upgrade to `pg_tde` Beta with the UPDATE TO statement for the ALTER EXTENSION command.
 If you have previously installed `pg_tde` Alpha1 and wish to use the Beta version, you need to drop the extension and reenable the new version of it.

-Note that dropping the extension deletes all tables where it is enabled!
+<i warning>:material-alert: Warning:</i> Note that dropping the extension deletes all tables where it is enabled!

 To proceed with the migration to the new version, do the following: